Supersheep50/the-secret-of-the-hll-tomb/README.md

 - __Inventory__

     - The player has a bag with them that contains their inventory.
-This is where the 3 are stored as the game progresses.
+This is where the 3 keys are stored as the game progresses.

     ![Inventory](/documents/images/inventory.png)